 A review of Sasha Sloan’s sophomore EP,Loser.
 I started listening to Sasha Sloan coming out of after listening to “Normal,” her lead single on her previous EP, on my Discover Weekly playlist.
 Immediately, the infectious electronic beats contrasted with the melancholic disposition of living through her twenties captivated me.
 Although I do not find her […]Read more "still sad sasha"

 As the only high-budget Hollywood film in the past 25 years with a majority Asian cast, Crazy Rich Asians offers a much-needed reprise to an industry dominated by — to put it delicately — not, not white people.
-And because the movie holds such historical significance, it also inadvertently takes on the role as the […]Read more "review: ‘crazy rich asians’"
+And because the movie holds such historical significance, it also inadvertently takes on the role as the […]Read more "crazy, but where’s the boba?"